S-CFE: Simple Counterfactual Explanations: Experiments

 \subsubsection{Evaluation Metrics}

-We measure sparsity with $\theta_0(\boldsymbol{x}_{cf}, \boldsymbol{x}_{f})$ and proximity with $\theta_2(\boldsymbol{x}_{cf}, \boldsymbol{x}_{f})$, where $\boldsymbol{x}_{cf}$ is the generated CFE and $\boldsymbol{x}_{f}$ the original factual point.
+In our experiments, we report validity, defined as the ratio of CFEs with the desired class label multiplied by $100\%$.
+We measure proximity using the $\ell_2-$norm, $\|\boldsymbol{x}_{cf} - \boldsymbol{x}_{f}\|_2$, and sparsity using the $\ell_0-$(quasi) norm, $\|\boldsymbol{x}_{cf} - \boldsymbol{x}_{f}\|_0$, where $\boldsymbol{x}_{cf}$ is the generated CFE and $\boldsymbol{x}_{f}$ the original factual point.
 To assess plausibility, we use the LOF metric (Definition \ref{LocalOutlierFactor}) to determine how much a generated CFE deviates from the data manifold, based on its $k$ nearest neighbors in $\mathcal{D}$.
 The scikit-learn implementation of LOF is used with default parameters.
-Additionally, we report validity, defined as the ratio of CFEs with the desired class label multiplied by $100\%$, and the average runtime per method.
+Additionally, we report the average runtime per method.